Losene Keita

-Losene Keita (born December 30, 1997) is a Belgian mixed martial artist.
-He previously competed in Oktagon MMA, where he is a former two-time lightweight champion and featherweight champion.
+Losene Keita (born December 30, 1997) is a Guinean-born Belgian mixed martial artist.
+He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+He most notably competed in the Featherweight and Lightweight divisions of Oktagon MMA, where he was the former two-time Oktagon Lightweight Champion and Oktagon Featherweight Champion, along with holding the interim titles in both divisions.

 Early life

 Keita was born in Conakry, Guinea and lived there until he was 11.
-Then he moved with his family to Kortrijk in Belgium and lives there to this day.
+Then he moved with his family to Paris in France and moved to Kortrijk in Belgium and lives there to this day.
+Keita holds both Belgian and French nationalities.
 As a child, he played basketball and football.
 He also had trouble dealing with emotions at school, which is why he constantly got into fights.
 Even on the streets, he got into a lot of trouble, which is why the police constantly showed up at his doorstep.
 All the bad things that Keita did led to him being imprisoned for four months.
 After he got out, he continued to get into street fights because of his reputation.
-In what was ruining his life, his street troubles saved his life in a way.
 A friend of Keita's saw talent in him, eventually inviting him to a mixed martial arts club.
 After some thought and consideration, Keita agreed to go there and after his first training session, he became addicted to the discipline of MMA.